Lil Baby arrested, accused of reckless driving in a Corvette

-ATLANTA (AP) — Police say they’ve arrested rapper Lil Baby in Atlanta after he recklessly passed other cars at high speed in an orange Corvette and tried to flee a state trooper.
+ATLANTA (AP) — Rapper Lil Baby was arrested in Atlanta after he recklessly passed other cars at high speed in an orange Corvette and tried to flee a state trooper, according to the Georgia State Patrol.

-The rapper, whose given name is Dominique Jones, faces charges of failing to signal, reckless driving and attempting to elude police.
+The rapper, whose given name is Dominique Jones, faces charges of failing to signal when changing lanes, reckless driving and attempting to flee or elude police.
+He was booked into the Atlanta City Detention Center and was released on a signature bond.

-A Georgia State Patrol statement says Jones didn’t signal when changing lanes Thursday evening and then recklessly passed other cars.
-The statement says a trooper with his emergency equipment activated chased Jones as he wove between cars at high speed.
+A representative for Jones didn’t respond Friday to an email seeking comment and it wasn’t immediately clear whether he had an attorney.

-The statement says that when the trooper caught up, Jones initially tried to flee but became stuck in traffic.
-The rapper was arrested without incident.
+A trooper saw Jones fail to signal when changing lanes Thursday evening and then saw him recklessly passing other cars in an area with a lot of pedestrians, according to a State Patrol statement.
+The trooper activated his emergency equipment and chased Jones as he wove between cars at high speed.

 Most Read Entertainment Stories